Traditions of the Dark Months

 Please note: we advise that some of the stories may not be suitable for children under 12.

-6.30-7.30: A simple Breton meal will be served: white-bean soup from a kettle over the hearth, cheese, apples, whole-grain bread baked at the Inn, and a traditional Breton butter and buckwheat cake.
+5.30 - 6.30: A simple Breton meal will be served: white-bean soup from a kettle over the hearth, cheese, apples, whole-grain bread baked at the Inn, and a traditional Breton butter and buckwheat cake.
+(Must be booked in advance; priced separately.)

 Hot cider will be served during intermission.

-Show tickets: $20 / $15 students, seniors.
 Tickets can be purchased in advance by cheque, money order or electronic transfer.
-Cash or cheque will be accepted at the door, but please note that pre-registration is recommended.
+Pre-registration is strongly recommended.

 Contact information:< danceweavers at danceweavers dot ca >